taylorjg/Monads/README.md

  * ~~Either<TE, TA>~~
 * ~~Add an example to MonadApp showing the State monad in use~~
 * ~~Add an example to MonadApp showing the Reader monad in use~~
-* Implement more monad combinators e.g.:
+* Implement more Monad combinators e.g.:
  * ~~sequence~~
  * ~~sequence&#95;~~
  * ~~replicateM~~